 Adam attempted the route in 2016, and after 8 days on the wall, managed to top out on the 21st of November.

-In early 2020, there were rumours that Nalle Hukkataival, one of the best boulders in the world, and his climbing partner Ignacio Mulero were on the Dawn wall and looking to bag the third ascent.
+In early 2020, there were rumors that Nalle Hukkataival, one of the best boulders in the world, and his climbing partner Ignacio Mulero were on the Dawn Wall and looking to bag the third ascent.

 But on 22nd January the team threw in the towel.
 Bad weather and the amount of work proved too much, with both men vowing to return again next season to finish the job.

 Apart from that, we are still waiting to see who will step up and take on this mammoth challenge.
 We hope to update this article as more world-class athletes complete the Dawn Wall.

 Come on Nalle!

 The First Ascent Team: Tommy Caldwell and Kevin Jorgeson

 If you were to choose two guys to climb the hardest route on El Capitan, this probably would be the team you would put together.